 If there are more than four members, use Form CT-1065/CT-1120SI Supplemental Attachment.
-The supplemental attachment is included in this booklet.

 Part V - Member's Share of Connecticut Modifications

 Complete Part V for all noncorporate members or PEs.
 Assign each member the same number for Part I, Schedule B, and Parts IV, V, VI, and VII.